robotont/robotont-setup/README.md

 git clone https://github.com/robotont/robotont-setup
 ```
 6) Adjust the file **hosts** in the ansible folder of the repository.
 Repository is the **robotont-setup** folder you've downloaded with a command.
 Edit the second line and enter the password of the access point you would like to have **wifi_pass=** ***your_password***.
 The robot will become a WiFi access point after configuration is finished with the password specified by you.
+   * Additional step for custom username(if you are using peko skip it).
+Modify the first line in hosts file **ansible_user=peko** and replace peko with your username
 7) Run the following command to install ansible:
 <!-- ```
 sudo apt install python3-pip